 Let me introduce you to a handful of these IRA-ready funds—each of which is inexpensive, effective, and helps meet a common long-term investing objective.
 These funds also make sense for many tax-advantaged plans, so you can consider holding them not just in IRAs, but also HSAs or (when available) 401(k)s.

 Disclaimer: This article does not constitute individualized investment advice.
-These securities appear for your consideration and not as personalized investment recommendations.
+Individual securities, funds, and/or other investments appear for your consideration and not as personalized investment recommendations.
 Act at your own discretion.

-What Should You Want in a Retirement Fund?
+What Should You Look for When Evaluating a Retirement Fund?

-Related: The 7 Best Vanguard Retirement Funds
+Related: 9 Best Vanguard Retirement Funds [Save More in 2026]

 What Types of Funds Are Available in IRAs?

 They’re cheap, for one.
 Vanguard mutual funds typically offer very low fees—in many cases lower than even many ETFs with a similar strategy.
+Many of the company’s products are highly rated by independent fund analysts, too.

-Related: 7 Best Fidelity Retirement Funds [Start Saving]
+Related: 7 Best Fidelity Retirement Funds [Low-Cost + Long-Term]

 What Is a Mutual Fund?